 Amazon Synopsis

-A special thanks to Debra Sennefelder for providing one lucky winner with a print copy of THE CORPSE WHO KNEW TOO MUCH!
-Giveaway is limited to U.S. residents.
-Contest ends Sunday, October 4, 2020 at 11:59 pm PST.
+A special thanks to Amy Pershing for providing a winner with a print copy of A SIDE OF MURDER.
+Contest ends Wednesday, February 24, 2021 at 11:59 pm PST and is limited to U.S. residents.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -